MarleneRu/MR_UzK/README.md

 ## 1. Experiment / Website

-The experiment is a web-based e-commerce simulation in which participants complete a product selection task while their mouse movements are recorded.
-Additionally, questionnaire responses and demographic information are collected.
+The experiment is a web-based e-commerce simulation in which participants completed a product selection task while their mouse movements were recorded.
+Additionally, questionnaire responses and demographic information were collected.

 ### Files